runemadsen/rune.js/documentation.md

 Returns a `Rune.Vector` holding the centroid of the shape.
 This is the internal representation of the centroid, which means that the polygon `xy` values are not added to the centroid.

+### `contains(x, y)`

+Returns a boolean to indicate whether or not the `xy` point is inside the polygon.
+If the polygon belongs belongs to the stage, this will be calculated using the absolute position of the polygon to the stage.
+If the polygon does not belong to a group, this will be calculated using just the polygon position and outline.

 ## Rune.Path